A BARD DAYS NIGHT

 "The name of the game is "Gabrielle." the bard said, fixing her red hair with a flourish.
 Sappho raised her eyebrows in anticipation of an explanation.

 Gabrielle's eyes sparkled.

-Sappho beamed a bright smile and slapped the table again.
+Sappho smiled knowingly and slapped the table again.
 "Done!"

-"Every time," Gabrielle added pointedly, confirming that they all understood.
-All participants around the table nodded in agreement, but Gabrielle was not satisfied.
-She stood up, wobbling a little, and looked directly into the Tenth Muse's eyes.
+"Every time!"
+Gabrielle said again, confirming that they all understood.
+Everyone around the table nodded in agreement, but Gabrielle was not satisfied.
+She stood up, wobbling a little, and looked directly into Sappho's eyes.

-Sappho crossed her heart and raised her hand.
-"By the Muses, I swear."
+Sappho crossed her heart and raised her hand, "By the Muses, I sear."